astropy/astropy/docs/coordinates/velocities.rst

 the Shapiro delay, nor any effect related to the finite distance or proper motion of the source.
 The Shapiro delay is unlikely to be important unless you seek mm/s precision, but the effects of the source's parallax and proper motion can be important at the cm/s level.
-These effects are likely to be added to future versions of Astropy, but in the meantime see `Wright & Eastmann (2014) <http://adsabs.harvard.edu/abs/2014PASP..126..838W>`_.
+These effects are likely to be added to future versions of Astropy along with velocity support for |skycoord|, but in the meantime see `Wright & Eastmann (2014) <http://adsabs.harvard.edu/abs/2014PASP..126..838W>`_.